Family of worker killed in Kentucky plant blast mourns and hires attorneys to investigate

 The president of the plant told reporters last week the company is accountable for the accident and will pay damages to residents affected by the blast.

-No cause has been identified for the explosion.
-A special response team from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives conducted a multi-day investigation and said Monday that preliminary findings indicate it was an industrial accident.
+A special response team from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives conducted a multi-day investigation and said Monday that preliminary findings indicate it was a cooking vessel that overheated.
 They said there were no hazardous materials involved in the explosion and it was not caused by any “nefarious act by any individual on site the day of the explosion.”

 Company officials planned to conduct an information session with the neighborhood Monday evening at a local church.